-You can also seek a review of a deemed decision, but such a review can only be sought from the Information Commissioner as an external review.
+You can also seek a review of a deemed decision, but only from the Information Commissioner as an external review.
 A deemed decision happens if an agency does not make a decision on your application or does not make their decision in the time allowed by the Act.

-If that happens, the Act deems that the principal officer of the agency has refused you access to the documents and you should be given a notice of deemed decision.
+If that happens, the Act deems that the chief executive of the agency has refused you access to the documents and you should be given a notice of deemed decision.
 If you are not given a deemed decision notice, you can apply for an external review as soon as you become aware that your application has become deemed.